 - Try Freedom: When it comes to kicking your periodic email checking habit, you can take willpower out of the equation completely with Freedom.
 By using Freedom, you can easily block your email provider’s URL and desktop app, eliminating distracting notifications.
 Whether you’re going on vacation and feel like it’s time for a digital detox, or you just want to stop clicking that Mail icon when you know you should be getting work done at the office, Freedom can help you stay on track and conquer your to-do list, giving you more time to do the things you really love.

-How to Block Email on a Computer:
+How to Block Email on a Mac or Windows Computer:

 1. Launch Freedom and click Add a Blocklist.